ary8n/affiliate-rewards-extension/README.md

 The extension now includes an `options.html` page accessible via the extension card or context menu (right-click the action icon).
 Settings stored in `chrome.storage.sync`:
 - `bannerEnabled` – toggle banner injection globally (default ON)
 - `remoteDataUrl` – optional HTTPS JSON endpoint returning an array of affiliate entries identical in shape to `data/affiliate-list.json`.
+ - `analyticsEnabled` – when enabled, logs lightweight anonymized events in the console (future: send to backend).

 ## Packaging for Chrome Web Store
 1. Increment `version` in `manifest.json`.